eduardomessias/eduardomessias.github.io/_posts/2019-05-27-learning-power-bi.md

 <iframe width="600" height="500" src="https://app.powerbi.com/view?r=eyJrIjoiM2RiMDQyY2ItM2ZiZi00MGUzLTk1NDYtZWI5ZGJkYTdiMTY4IiwidCI6IjBmZTlmOTU4LWQxNGUtNGZiZS1iYjUzLWMyNmM1OTY1Mzg3YiIsImMiOjh9" frameborder="0" allowFullScreen="true"></iframe>
 *Simple Power BI Dashboard built integrated with Microsoft Dynamics 365 F&O data-warehouse.*

-In Power BI you can use a bunch of types of data-sources, including SQL Server, CSV files, JSON files, Oracle databases, among other.
+In Power BI we can use a bunch of types of data-sources, including SQL Server, CSV files, JSON files, Oracle databases, among other.
 It's possible to import the whole data-source or event use a *"Direct Query"* (as it's called) the eventually become also a data-set inside the dashboard project in the tool.

 I am not so good with the terminology yet, so i'll just update a simple list down here with some *"Data Science"* naming conventions that i'll learn along the way.